 Hospital FRC Volunteers

 Volunteers are integral to the work of the Centre, and have been from the beginning of its existance.
 Hospital Family Resource Centre came about as a result of the dedication and commitment of a group of local volunteers.
-Currently, there are in excess of 60 volunteers involved with Hospital FRC.
+Currently there are in excess of 60 volunteers involved with Hospital FRC.

 Every volunteer is provided with a copy of the volunteer handbook.
 They must complete an application form and undergo Garda Vetting prior to starting.
 The handbook is updated regularly and is overseen by a Volunteer Forum made up of a group of volunteers and one member of staff.

 Principles of Volunteering with Hospital Family Resource Centre

 They join the centre of their own free will.
 They undertake the activities as assigned to them free of charge with the exception of reimbursement for travel and other general expenses incurred in the line of their work.
 Volunteering is seen as a way to involve people in a process of community development that will help enhance the life of the community and tackle issues of poverty and social exclusion in the area.
 Although volunteers do not replace paid workers, they are key players in achieving the aims and objectives of the Centre.

 Why Hospital Family Resource Centre needs Volunteers